User Roles for the Recovery Appliance

 The

-access is now disabled and can be selectively enabled for approved tasks and for break-glass operations.
+sysaccount is the super user for Oracle databases, and can change any schema in the database.
+Remotesysaccess is now disabled and can be selectively enabled for approved tasks and for break-glass operations.

 Immutability and Role Management

-accounts are highly restricted, require a quorum of two other admin users to enable, and can be rejected with a single denial from an admin user.
+The enforcement of immutability requires restricting and fully controlling access privileges.
+The data-to-day Recovery Appliance administration is limited to admin_user accounts and to documented commants RACLI and DBMS_RA API comments.
+The root and rasysaccounts are highly restricted, require a quorum of two other admin users to enable, and can be rejected with a single denial from an admin user.

 All operations for auditing purposes are logged and assigned to identifiable users.
-The command history of admin_user
+The command history of admin_user OS are provided in the syslog.
+The Recovery Appliance administration commands issued through the API are logged in RA_API_HISTORY.

 Compliance

-To meet compliance checks, all of the following must be true
+To meet compliance checks, all of the following must be true:

 -